 Based on the instagram photos I was pretty excited to see and potentially swim in Angel’s BIllabong.
 Plus I wanted to rinse off and clean out all of my new battle wounds.
 However, due to the rainy season it was no instagram photo.
 The sea was very rough and the huge waves were crashing into the muddy, murky water that is normally clear.

 So even though we couldn’t go swimming in there we sat and enjoyed the view for a bit.
-In our search for working 3G internet we wandered back over to Broken Bay so that we could send our hotel an email and see if they could pick us up with a van since we didn’t feel comfortable tackling those roads again.
+In our search for working 3G internet we wandered back over to Broken Bay.
+Sending our hotel an email, hoping they could pick us up with a van.
+Obviously, we didn’t feel comfortable tackling those roads again.

 After seeing a few other visitors pulling up in private vans, we now knew that it was an option.
 Of course it costs more to have the private driver but everyone we spoke to had visited sights on the island that we were absolutely going to miss.